Transactional Tax Issues

 International Investment in U.S. Real Estate on the Rise

 Private citizens and even foreign governments continue to buy up real property in the United States.
 Norway alone has more than $870 billion in U.S. land in its sovereign-wealth fund, including buildings in high-value cities like San Francisco and New York.
 The trend may only increase as the housing market recovers and property values begin to rise again.
 The most popular cities for foreign investors to buy land in the United States in 2014 include: New York City, San Francisco, Houston, and Washington, DC.
 Adding U.S. property to your own investment portfolio is a sound financial maneuver, but doing so requires careful tax preparation.
 If the IRS decides that your interest in domestic real property constitutes being “engaged in a U.S. trade or business,” the entire game changes for your filing requirements and exposure to tax liability.
 What may have only been a flat tax paid through withholding could turn into a full-scale investigation demanding much larger payouts to the federal government.

 Contact a Tax Account to Handle Your Transactional Tax Issues

 Even if you only plan on earning passive rental income, you need to consult with an international tax CPA to ensure you are protected.
 You can reach US Tax Help by phone, email, or through the contact form — day or night.
 US Tax Help remains dedicated to resolving your foreign investor tax matter in the fastest amount of time possible.

 US Tax Help is prepared to provide transactional tax assistance to foreign persons in the Cayman Islands, Bermuda, Austria, Belgium, Japan, Mexico, Russia, and several other places across the globe.
 Tax accountant Ted Kleinman is determined to provide you with tax assistance that is geared toward your unique tax issues.
-To schedule a free consultation, contact (541) 923-0903, or contact US Tax Help online today.
+To schedule a consultation, contact (541) 923-0903, or contact US Tax Help online today.